 Best Overall: Temp Stick WiFi Temperature and Humidity Sensor

-Made in the USA by Ideal Sciences, the Temp Stick is an accurate and user-friendly WiFi thermometer that will allow you to monitor the environment inside your greenhouse remotely.
+Made in the USA by Ideal Sciences, the Temp Stick is an accurate and user-friendly WiFi greenhouse thermometer that will allow you to monitor the environment inside your greenhouse remotely.
 It operates with 2 AA batteries, which provide a battery life of up to 1 year.
 The sensor is completely wireless, no gateway devices are required, and there are no subscription fees.

 The Temp Stick sensor is straightforward to set up.
 It takes just 3 minutes to get connected, and it comes factory calibrated.
 All data and settings are accessed through an intuitive app available for both iOS and Android.
 You can view an unlimited history of readings through the app and set your custom alerts for high and low temperatures and humidity.
-The Temp Stick will also provide alerts for WiFi connection loss and low battery.
+The Temp Stick greenhouse thermometer will also provide alerts for WiFi connection loss and low battery.
 The alerts can be sent by text and email to up to ten different contacts.
 If needed, you can also add an unlimited number of Temp Stick devices to monitor multiple levels of your greenhouse within one account.

 The Temp Stick is a trustworthy sensor that will get the job done without any hassle.
-The thermometer comes with a 3-year warranty, and if you need any help, there is email and phone support available seven days a week from a USA-based team.
+The greenhouse thermometer and hygrometer comes with a 3-year warranty, and if you need any help, there is email and phone support available seven days a week from a USA-based team.
 We have rated the Temp Stick the best temperature monitor overall in our WiFi thermometer buying guide.